- Courses Courses

 Browse Schools by Degree LevelCareer Counseling & Job Center

 Instructional design is a subject studied by curriculum specialists, teachers and administrators.
-Typically offered at the post-baccalaureate or graduate level, instructional design classes cover several aspects of learning theory and practical skills that can be used in the classroom; keep reading to find out more.
+Typically offered at the post-baccalaureate or graduate level, instructional design classes cover aspects of learning theory and practical skills that can be used in the classroom.
+Keep reading to find out more.

 Instructional design professionals study theories of learning and identify which learning theory applies to a course's specific subject and intended audience.
 In this course, students review a variety of theories and discuss how to apply theory in the design of a course curriculum.
 This required course is typically completed in the first semester of graduate study.